 When you’re suffering from money worries, there can be a number of direct and indirect reactions.

 Reduced motivation in the workplace might result from a lack of financial wellbeing, as you can feel undervalued, distracted, and hopeless.
-Financial wellbeing can also contribute towards severe mental health conditions such as anxiety, depression, and high stress levels.
+Financial wellbeing can also contribute to severe mental health conditions such as anxiety, depression, and high-stress levels.
 Money-related stress can be a trigger for these conditions, all of which can drastically affect your ability to work happily and productively.

 Please complete the form below and we'll be in touch to answer your enquiry